lazd/Pinky/README.md

 # Examples

-Examples for NodeJS and the browser are available in the `examples/` folder.
+Examples for Node.js and the browser are available in the `examples/` folder.

 Some of the examples located in `examples/browser/` fetch files with XMLHttpRequest, and most browsers prevent local files from being fetched in this way.
 There are a [number of different ways][Run examples locally] to run examples locally, the most straightforward of which is to run `python -m SimpleHTTPServer` or `python -m http.server` and navigate to http://127.0.0.1:8000.